JohnMasoner/3D-Medical-Image-Segmentation/README.md

 # 3D-Medical-Image-Segmentation

+I prefer to use my other repo [MedicalZoo](https://github.com/JohnMasoner/MedicalZoo) which includes this library along with algorithms for 2D models and multimodal medical image segmentation.
+Of course this repo is more pure.

 ## About The Project

 Inspired by [Pytorch-Medical-Segmentation](https://github.com/MontaEllis/Pytorch-Medical-Segmentation) of [Ellis](https://github.com/MontaEllis),I wrote this project for 3D medical imaging.I didn't use Torchio as the Dataloader for this project, I just used numpy as the Dataloader,which improved the efficiency of data reading.